 How does amitriptyline work for nerve pain?

 We don’t know exactly.
-Amitriptyline stops the reabsorption of hormones serotonin and noradrenaline by the nervous system.
-Therefore, we suspect it works by increasing the concentration of these hormones, settling the sensitivity of the nerves, thereby reducing nerve pain.
+Amitriptyline stops the nervous system’s reabsorption of serotonin and noradrenaline.
+Therefore, we suspect it works by increasing the concentration of these hormones, settling the nerves’ sensitivity, and thereby reducing nerve pain.
 This mechanism differs from that in depression as the dose is much lower.

 How should I increase the dose of amitriptyline?